Link-/actions-at-scale-ghoh/README.md

 <a href="https://www.youtube.com/watch?v=OhNroaLxMzc" target="_blank"><img src="./images/episode_1.png" width="70%" /></a>

-- Setup and configured AKS
+- Setup and configure AKS
 - Deploy and attach an Application Gateway as our Ingress Controller

 **Episode 2:**